-• The practice was clean and well maintained.
+- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance.

-- The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
-Staff felt involved and supported and worked well as a team. - The practice asked patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently.
+- Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The organisation had thorough staff recruitment procedures.
+However they were not always followed. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
+Staff felt involved and supported and worked well as a team.
+Leadership structures at the organisation level were less visible. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently.